MicrosoftDocs/windows-dev-docs/hub/powertoys/image-to-text.md

 ## How to activate

 With the activation shortcut (default: <kbd>⊞ Win</kbd>+<kbd>Shift</kbd>+<kbd>T</kbd>), you'll see an overlay on the screen.
 Click and hold your primary mouse button and drag to activate your capture.
-The text will be saved to your clipboard
+The text will be saved to your clipboard.

 ## Adjust while trying to capture

-By holding <kbd>shift<kbd>, you will change from adjusting the capture region's size to location.
+By holding <kbd>shift<kbd>, you will change from adjusting the capture region's size to moving the capture region.
 When you release <kbd>shift<kbd>, you will be able to resize again.

 ## Things to note